 If there is anything that is steady and irreversible, it changes itself.
 The changes are inevitable, and fail to fail the organizations that accept changes and do not compromise their business model.
 Events or situations affecting a business can have a positive or negative impact on a business.
 This is called environmental reason.

 There are two types of environmental causes: internal environmental factors and external environmental factors.
 Internal environmental factors, which we are focusing on today, are an event that happens within an organization.

 Typically, internal environmental factors are much easier to control than external environmental factors.
 Some examples of internal environmental factors:

 - Human Resources – Workers, Volunteers, Board Members, Target

-- Past experience – Education and success, build blocks for your reputation among communities
+- Past experience – Education, and success, building blocks for your reputation among communities

 - Physical resources – your location, building, equipment